markh0rr/dockerized-wordpress/ReadMe.md

 ## Access the website and administration pannel

-On the first access to `http://localhost:8080`, wordpress configures the website and asks to create a root user with password.
+On the first access to the website, wordpress initiates the website and asks to create the admin account.

-The website is visible on wordpress `http://localhost:8080`.
+The website is visible on wordpress [localhost:8080](http://localhost:8080).

-The admin pannel is available at `http://localhost:8080/wp-admin`.
+The admin pannel is available at [localhost:8080/wp-admin](http://localhost:8080/wp-admin).

 ## Annex